MonoGame/MonoGame/Documentation/articles/tools/mgcb_editor.md

 * Support for custom importers/processors/writers.
 * Template format for adding new custom content types.

-The MGCB Editor can be installed as a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+## Installation Instructions

-Make sure you have the .NET Core SDK installed.
+The MGCB Editor is published as a [.NET Core tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), Make sure you have the .NET Core SDK installed if you wish to install the editor.
 You can download it [here](https://dotnet.microsoft.com/download).

-In a terminal run the following to install the MGCB Editor:
+In a command prompt/terminal window, run the following command to install the MGCB Editor:

 ```
 dotnet tool install -g dotnet-mgcb-editor